Badegaon

 Badegaon is a village in the Godawari Municipality of the Lalitpur District of Nepal.
 Badegaon is situated in the foothills of Phulchowki and is about 5 km south of Patan.
-It has five wards.
-Buddha Madhyamik Vidyalaya is in ward no. 3.
-It has one health post with 24 hours emergency services.
-Ex-Prime Minister & Nepali congress Leader Krishna Prasad Bhattarai has recently settled down in one of the jungles in Badegaon.
+Buddha Madhyamik Vidyalaya is in Ward No. 3.
+It has a 24-hour hospital.
+Ex-Prime Minister & Nepali Congress Leader Krishna Prasad Bhattarai has recently settled down in one of the jungles in Badegaon.

+History

+King Mānadeva (464–505 AD), who was a king of the Licchavi dynasty in present-day Nepal.
+He is said to have founded this village.